 Other certification materials providers often include outdated or removed questions by Dell EMC in their Dell EMC D-GAI-F-01 exam.
 These outdated questions lead to customers failing their Dell EMC Dell GenAI Foundations Achievement exam.
 In contrast, we ensure our questions bank includes only precise and up-to-date questions, guaranteeing their presence in your actual exam.
 Our main priority is your success in the Dell EMC D-GAI-F-01 exam, not profiting from selling obsolete exam questions in PDF or Online Practice Test.

-What is the purpose of fine-tuning in the generative Al lifecycle?
+What is the purpose of the explainer loops in the context of Al models?

 What is feature-based transfer learning?